-Employee is not affected by family or domestic vio olence at home. ○ Agree O Disagree Employee is not affected by psychological and me ntal hazards at home. ○ Agree O Disagree Risk Assessment Declaration The designated home office has been inspected a nd any risks to safety di scussed with the authorising Manager.
-The employee is aware that should there be a cha nge to the location or c ondition of th e work space: the authorising manager must be informa new checklist must be completed and e's personnel file.
-Workers Name (Please print) Signature Date Signature Date
+Employee is not affected by family or domestic vio olence at home.
+O Agree O Disagree Employee is not affected by psychological and me ntal hazards at home. ○ Agree O Disagree Risk Assessment Declaration The designated home office has been inspected a nd any risks to safety di scussed with the authorising Manager The employee is aware that should there be a cha • the authorising manager must be inform a new checklist must be completed and e's personnel file.
+Workers Name (Please print) Signature Date Authorising Manager's Name (Please print) Signature Date